iholloma/crdh/_essays/v01-06-mapping-mobility.md

 Bros. workforce and incorporates brief biographies of each of the staff members found in the Census data.[^6]

-{% figure caption: "Map of Worker Moblity in New York City.
+{% figure caption: "Figure 1.
+Map of Worker Moblity in New York City.
 The red dots represent workers' locations in 1900.
 The green dots represent workers' locations in 1910. " %}
 ![A map of New York City, showing the location of workers in the years nineteen hundred and nineteen hundred and ten](/assets/img/v01/pertilla/map.jpg)
 {% endfigure %}